sparsity-xyz/sparsity-demo/fibonacci-js/README.md

 ```

 ### 5. Interact with the Smart Contract
-Now that everything is running locally, you can perform end-to-end testing by interacting with the smart contract.
+Once everything is running locally, you can perform end-to-end testing by interacting with the smart contract.

 To compute Fibonacci for a given number (e.g., `10`):

+Open a new terminal in the **fibonacci-js** directory:
 ```bash
 cd contract
 make request-fib NUM=10